Middle American indigo snake: Geographic range and habitat

-The geographic range of D. melanurus extends from southern Texas southwards through the Gulf Coast of Mexico, the Yucatan peninsula, Guatemala and Belize.
-On the Pacific coast its range extends from Sinaloa in Mexico, southward to Guatemala, as far as Colombia, Venezuela and Ecuador.
+The geographic range of D. melanurus extends from southern Texas southwards through the Gulf Coast of Mexico, the Yucatán Peninsula, Guatemala and Belize.
+On the Pacific coast, its range extends from Sinaloa in Mexico, southward to Guatemala, as far south as Colombia, Venezuela and Ecuador.
 Its elevational distribution goes from near sea level up to around 1,900 m asl (6,230 feet).

 The subspecies D. m. erebennus is found in southern Texas and southwards into Mexico as far as Veracruz.

 Subspecies

 There are five subspecies of D. melanurus which are recognized as being valid, including the nominate subspecies.